Mistakes to Avoid Reduce Returns

 Missing Fit Description

-Fix: Always include fit type and what it means.
+Fix: Always include fit type (slim, regular, relaxed, oversized) and explain what it means.

 7